• Skip to main content

 Dining out with food allergies can feel daunting.

-Recently, I decided that this must change!
+I decided that this must change!
 The key to eating out safely with food allergies is getting to know the people behind the food...the chefs!

 Rather than going to numerous local restaurants, I decided to use the power of the internet to reach chefs all over the world.

-I posted my question, "How do you deal with customers who are eating out with food allergies?" on two forums for culinary professionals: Chef2Chef.net and Cheftalk.com.
+I posted my question, "How do you work with customers who are eating out with food allergies?" on two forums for culinary professionals: Chef2Chef.net and Cheftalk.com.
 The chefs and other culinary professionals on those sites were very open and helpful!

 Following are the best tips that I gathered.